brezanac/powershell-tools/README.md

 This project contains a collection of Powershell scripts which were specifally written to solve issues and automate tasks on Windows operating systems.

-New scripts will be added over time as they are written and tested.
+New scripts will be added as they become available.

 ## Usage